In the eternal words of John F. Kennedy:

-- Speaking on that same radio Benue programme on the 4th of June 2019, Governor Ortom admitted that he was working with very incompetent subordinates describing some of them as ‘wheelbarrow assistance’.
+- Speaking on that same Radio Benue programme on the 4th of June 2019, Governor Ortom admitted that he was working with very incompetent subordinates describing some of them as ‘wheelbarrow assistants’.

 As the state’s chief executive with enormous powers, what did he do?
 Nothing!

 ‘Unable to stop a senseless plundering of the state coffers’

 - Again, on that same Radio Benue programme on June 4th 2019, Governor Ortom acknowledge that money met for the development of the state were been diverted.